-In later childhood or adulthood, unregulated stress can trigger aversive attachment behaviours associated with fight, flight or freeze.
+In later childhood or adulthood, unregulated stress can trigger aversive attachment behaviours such as fight, flight or freeze.

 Five to Thrive is to be used as a model that empowers people and builds on their strengths.
 It enables practitioners to:

-- Recognise the positive impact of a 'Five to Thrive' interaction when working with children, young people and families.
+- Recognise the positive impact of 'Five to Thrive' interactions when working with children, young people and families.

-- Support parents to notice when positive Five to Thrive interactions are happening and to share the knowledge that this interaction is promoting healthy brain development and/or supporting healthy brain function and promoting self-regulation and resilience.
+- Support parents to notice when positive Five to Thrive interactions are happening and to share the knowledge that this interaction is promoting healthy brain development and/or supporting healthy brain function as well as promoting self-regulation and resilience.